yachoukh/MCW-Line-of-business-application-migration/Whiteboard design session/WDS trainer guide - Line of Business Application Migration.md

     ![Azure portal screenshot showing links and instructions to install the Microsoft Monitoring Agent and Dependency Agent](images/agent_install.png)

-3.  **Design:** What criteria should Fabrikam use to prioritize their migrations when building a migration road map?
+3. What criteria should Fabrikam use to prioritize their migrations when building a migration road map?

-    **Solution:** When kicking off a migration program, it's important to start with some quick wins.
+    When kicking off a migration program, it's important to start with some quick wins.
 This builds confidence and experience.
 The first services to migrate should be isolated, non-critical workloads without unusual technical requirements, for which migration should be very straightforward.
 Typical examples include marketing websites and internal tools.

     The migration road map should assess the workloads based primarily on business criticality and migration complexity.
 Complexity should be broken down into considerations of security, compliance, availability, scale, performance, manageability and costs.
 Also, the migration approach should be considered, with a straightforward 'lift and shift' offering fewer risks and a faster migration than a specialized refactoring or re-architecting of the existing application.